-The Pantheon architecture is comprised of highly available application containers that are seamlessly integrated with Valhalla, our cloud-based filesystem.
+The Pantheon architecture comprises highly available application containers that are seamlessly integrated with Valhalla, our cloud-based filesystem.
 This means that your files are not local to the application containers running your site's codebase.

 /files or moved manually.

-When you are logged in to your application server, you may notice some files that you don't recognize.
+When you are logged in to your application container, you may notice some files that you don't recognize.
 Don't worry—we put them there, and here's why:

 fusedav_version: shows the version of fusedav being used.